 According to Wikipedia, CRO or Conversion Rate Optimization is a system for increasing the percentage of visitors to a website that converts into customers, or more generally, takes any desired action on a webpage.

 I guess this is the clearest definition of CRO.
-However, there is more about CRO than the simple definition.
+However, there is more to CRO than the simple definition.